Choose your settings

 And to get it, you need—you guessed it—money.
 To help you pick up good saving habits and start putting a little something away, we’ve got a few suggestions and tips for you.

-Before you can start putting money aside, you need somewhere to put it, right?
-You need an account that lets you deposit your paycheques, potential loans and scholarships, withdraw cash, pay your bills (like your fees, cellphone, car and insurance) and buy stuff with a debit card.
+Before you can start putting money aside, opening an account is a useful first step.
+You need a regular account that lets you deposit your paycheques, potential loans and scholarships, withdraw cash, pay your bills (like your cellphone, car and insurance) and buy stuff with a debit card.
 But how do you know which account is right for you?

 Save without a second thought (or almost)

-Now that you have an account, it’s time to talk goals and dreams!
+Now that you have an everyday account, it’s time to talk goals and dreams!

 Yup, your goals!
 Like that cross-Canada road trip you’ve been planning with your partner and your dog.
 Or redecorating your apartment and finally getting furniture that you love.
 Or that emergency fund you’ve been wanting to start up just to be on the safe side.

-We all have goals—the trick is making them come true on a modest income.
-And granted, figuring out where to start can seem overwhelming.
+We all have goals—the trick is turning them into reality within your budget.
+Granted, figuring out where to start can seem overwhelming.
 That’s why you can always meet with an advisor for help making a financial plan that’s right for you.
 But in the meantime, here’s a life hack to get you started:

-Activate the Savings goals tool directly from your AccèsD profile.
-It will help you:
+Use the Savings goals feature on AccèsD to help you:

-1. Create a savings goal (My Savings Goal).
+1. Create a savings goal.
 Save up for that dream vacation, new car or to have some just-in-case money.

 2. Set a savings amount (say, $3,000).